Cwantic/Documentation/Design/Elements/Valve.md

 **X-AXIS DIRECTION** :

 You can change the **X-axis** vector by defining Xx, Xy, Xz in global coordinates.

+Use the left and right keyboard arrows to turn the **X-axis** vector 90°/-90°around the tangent direction.

 Click on the **Modify** button to change the selected valve with these new properties.